hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 3.9.0 =
+* Added test of hCaptcha completion before checking the site config.
 * Fixed jumping WooCommerce checkout page to hCaptcha on a page load.

 = 3.8.1 =